 But Wait, There’s More!

 Last but not least, the QRP Labs VFO is an excellent introduction into the QRP Labs family of products.
 It’s not hard to build, with a little bit of patience and understanding it is not hard to calibrate.
 These boards are used for several of their products.
 The same board, display and Signal generator are used in their U3S Beacon kit.
 So if you have built the VFO you can build the U3S quite easily.
-The VFO can be used to upgrade many transceivers or as the VFO for your home brew projects.
+The VFO can be used to upgrade many transceivers or as the VFO for your home brew projects like the Direct Conversion receiver project.
 The options are limitless!